U.S. to Assist in Yemen Shooting Probe

 Al-Kumaim was not known to have a political affiliation, and he shouted during the shooting that was taking revenge against people who were filing reports about him, the ministry said.

 The attack occurred at an oil field in the northern province of Marib, about 100 miles northeast of the Yemeni capital San`a.

-The U.S. Embassy identified the American victim as Ron Horsch.
-His age and hometown were not immediately available.
-However, Hunt Oil Co. said in a statement that the American was a superintendent employed by the Dallas, Texas-based company.
+The American victim was Ronald Horsch, 65, of Munday, Texas, about 170 miles northwest of Dallas.
+Hunt Oil Co. said in a statement that he was a superintendent employed by the Dallas-based company.